 Monthly Meetings - Visitors and Potential Members Always Welcome!
 Available via Zoom

-· Held on the second Tuesday of each month at 1:00 pm, check our events calendar for additional information.
+- Held on the second Tuesday of each month at 1:00 pm, check our events calendar for additional information.

-- Hear speakers and watch programs on a wide range of
+- Hear speakers and watch programs on a wide range of genealogical and historical topics.

-· Meet members and browse through the library collection
+- Meet members and gather information about the library collection during the break.

 Benefits of Membership

 - Wi-Fi access.

 - Complete access to Members Only pages of our website - exclusive benefit.

 - Access to subscription websites - exclusive benefit.